-Antique large-scale 19th-century French atlas map centered on the Ob River in central Russia.
-The Ural Mountains can be seen striking north to south in the western part of the map and is labelled the Montagnes D'Ouralsk.
+Antique large-scale 19th-century French atlas map of the former Omsk Province in Russia.
+The area pictured is now actually a part of northwesternmost Kazakhstan, remote and distant from the cultural and historical capital of Almaty.
 This map first appeared in Vandermaelen's Atlas universelle de geographie physique.

 Relief is shown pictorially, with the major mountain ranges of the area shown and labeled.
-Several mountaintops are named, as are the rivers and rare settlements mostly in the south of this scarcely populated region.
+Several mountaintops are named, as are the rivers and rare settlements of this scarcely populated region.

 Vandermaelen's monumental Atlas accomplished was the first atlas to map the world on a uniform scale.